iiepdev/HackingEDPlanningV2-Challenge3/README.md

 🇪🇸 [Versión en Español](#versi%C3%B3n-en-espa%C3%B1ol)

 Note: By accessing this repository and the corresponding files, you agree to a [non-disclosure agreement](https://box.iiep.unesco.org/s/FCXnZCStwRcyge4).
+You can also access the [Challenge brief](https://box.iiep.unesco.org/s/oN68qfxZnxDfDNf).

 🧐 The Organisation of Eastern Caribbean States (OECS) is an alliance of 11 states located in a geographical area prone to tropical storms, volcanic eruptions and other natural hazards related to climate change.
 It is therefore important for local and regional authorities to be able to rapidly locate schools and to be able to assess whether schools are damaged by different hazards.